wp-plugins/duracelltomi-google-tag-manager/readme.txt

 Be careful not to include this line inside any `<div>`, `<p>`, `<header>`, `<article>` and so on.
 It can break you theme.

+There is also a solution named "Codeless" which tries to add the container code to the right place but without additional theme tweaking.
+This is still experimental, use it wisely.

 = Why can not this plugin insert the container snippet after the opening body tag automatically? =

 Currently WordPress has two 'commands' or 'hooks' that a programmer can use: one for the `<head>` section and